Denver Broncos vs. Philadelphia Eagles NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Home and road insights

-- Denver has two wins against the spread, and is 2-2 overall, at home this year.
+- Denver has two wins against the spread, and is 2-2 overall, at home this season.

-- The Broncos have two wins ATS (2-1) as 2.5-point favorites or more at home.
+- The Broncos have two wins ATS (2-1) as 2.5-point favorites or greater at home.

-- Denver has gone over the total once in four home games this year.
+- In four home games this season, Denver has gone over the total once.

-- On the road, Philadelphia is 3-2 against the spread, and 3-2 overall.
+- Philadelphia is 3-2 against the spread, and 3-2 overall, in away games.

-- The Eagles are unbeaten ATS (1-0) as 2.5-point underdogs or more on the road.
+- The Eagles are unbeaten ATS (1-0) as 2.5-point underdogs or more away from home.

-- In five away games this season, Philadelphia has hit the over three times.
+- In three of five away games this season, Philadelphia has hit the over.

 Powered by Data Skrive.